Geographical indications and traditional specialities in the European Union

 Three European Union schemes of geographical indications and traditional specialties, known as protected designation of origin (PDO), protected geographical indication (PGI), and traditional speciality guaranteed (TSG), promote and protect names of agricultural products and foodstuffs, wines and spirits.
 Products registered under one of the three schemes may be marked with the logo for that scheme to help identify those products.
 The schemes are based on the legal framework provided by the EU Regulation No 1151/2012 of the European Parliament and of the Council of 21 November 2012 on quality schemes for agricultural products and foodstuffs.

 This regulation applies within the EU as well as in Northern Ireland.
 Protection of the registered products is gradually expanded internationally via bilateral agreements between the EU and non-EU countries.
 It ensures that only products genuinely originating in that region are allowed to be identified as such in commerce.
 The legislation first came into force in 1992.
 The purpose of the law is to protect the reputation of the regional foods, promote rural and agricultural activity, help producers obtain a premium price for their authentic products, and eliminate the unfair competition and misleading of consumers by non-genuine products, which may be of inferior quality or of a different flavour.
 Critics argue that many of the names, sought for protection by the EU, have become commonplace in trade and should not be protected.

-These regulations protect the names of wines, cheeses, hams, sausages, seafood, olives, olive oils, beers, balsamic vinegar, regional breads, fruits, raw meats and vegetables.